 For the DOWA Group, which once experienced deforestation due to mining activities, activities such as greening and reviving indigenous vegetation are a mission and a major challenge that we will continue to tackle.
 It is difficult to grow plants on former mine sites, so in 2006 we began planting trees on the smelter grounds in Kosaka, Akita Prefecture, under the guidance of the Institute for Global Environmental Strategies Japanese Center for International Studies in Ecology, a public foundation that conducts research on plant ecology.
 We aim to create a natural and stable forest so that, different from an artificial forest, it does not require maintenance by humans.
 With the cooperation of local forestry associations and seedling companies, the project involves “making a local forest with local trees” to restore the region’s native vegetation.

 In 2007, the Kosaka Local Forest Planting Festival was launched, in which greening and tree planting activities were carried out with local residents, and the event has now become a place for local communication.
-In fiscal 2023, we held a tree-planting festival in June, with approximately 180 participants, including children from local elementary schools and local residents, as well as our Group employees.
-We planted 1,000 seedlings of 16 local broadleaf species, including Mizunara oak, beech, zelkova, and Japanese maple.
-The total number of trees planted by 2023 is now approximately 200,000.
+In June 2024, we held the 14th Kosaka Local Forest Planting Festival, with approximately 250 participants, including local children and residents, as well as our Group employees.

-The total number of trees planted by 2023 : Approximately 200,000
+The total number of trees planted by 2024 : Approximately 200,000